Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: A combinatorial formula for face dimension

 This is the core of the proof of Theorem~\ref{t:posetdimension}:\ the row operations used to transform the upper-left block into $-I_3$ effectively perform the same recursive process used to obtain poset element factorizations described in Remark~\ref{r:chains}. \end{example}

-\begin{proof}[Proof of Theorem~\ref{t:posetdimension}] Fix a linear extension $0 \preceq p_1 \preceq \cdots \preceq p_{m-1}$ of $P$ where $p_1, \ldots, p_k$ are the atoms of $P$ (for instance, one could order by minimum factorization length and then break ties arbitrarily, since no two elements with equal minimum factorization length are comparable).
-Since $\dim F = m - 1 - \rk(H_F)$ and any two presentation matrices of $P$ have equal rank, it suffices to perform elementary row and column operations on $H_F$ to obtain a matrix of the form
+\begin{proof}[Proof of Theorem~\ref{t:posetdimension}] Fix a linear extension $0 \preceq p_1 \preceq \cdots \preceq p_{m-1}$ of $P$ where $p_1, \ldots, p_k$ are the atoms of $P$ (for instance, one could order by maximum factorization length and then break ties arbitrarily, since no elements with equal maximum factorization length are comparable).
+In what follows, we will perform elementary row and column operations on $H_F$ to obtain a matrix of the form

-where $M_\rho$ is some presentation matrix of $P$ and $A$ is a matrix whose $i$-th row is a factorization of $p_{k+i}$ for each $i \le m - k - 1$.
+where $M_\rho$ is some presentation matrix of $P$ and $A$ is a matrix whose $i$th row is a factorization of $p_{k+i}$ for each $i \le m - k - 1$.

 First, reorder the columns of $H_F$ as indicated in~\eqref{eq:matrixform}.
 By construction, the left hand columns are precisely those with a $-1$ in at least one entry.
 As such, we can reorder the rows so that the upper-left $(m-1-k) \times (m-1-k)$ submatrix has $-1$'s along the diagonal and (necessarily, due to the chosen column order) is lower triangular with non-negative integers below the diagonal.
-Eliminating the positive values below the diagonal in this square submatrix by adding the appropriate rows above it yields the desired upper blocks of the matrix in~\eqref{eq:matrixform}.
+Now, we eliminate each positive entry below the diagonal in this square submatrix by adding the appropriate row above, yielding the desired upper blocks of the matrix in~\eqref{eq:matrixform}.